GekoPrime/ergodox-acrylic-svg/README.md

 # ergodox-acrylic-svg
-Printable SVG files for the Ergodox keyboard case
+Printable SVG and STL files for the Ergodox keyboard case, designed by Litster